robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-16 20:08:50 UTC
+**Last Updated:** 2025-12-16 20:40:27 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance, which is why the live feed is unavailable.
+**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam should be operational again soon.
+**Recommendation:** Please check back later around 20:40 UTC for the next update or when the webcam is expected to be available again.
-**Technical Note:** The image indicates a scheduled downtime with a timestamp of 20:08 UTC for the next check.
+**Technical Note:** The image indicates a grey background with red text stating \

-**Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and will update you once the feed is back online!

 ---